Wind-WindKids/winding/samples/sophieandwind/frost.md

 It tilted, handlebars wrenched.
 Then—ice, sky, asphalt—flashed in a cold whirl.

 Wind was there.
-He dropped his bike, ran to her—
+He dropped his bike, ran to her —
-both their phones already calling for help,
-sending location, vitals, and alerts into the air.
+called the emergency number.

-A bright, slick machine dropped from the sky.
+A bright, vehicle came quickly, as if dropped from the sky.
-rotors whining, buffeting the air.

 Blood on her helmet.
 Hands lifted her away.
-Wind helped—
+Wind helped —
-and the machine rose, carrying her off.
+and the vehicle left, carrying her off.
 Without him.

 @right: portrait-oriented, image, dark, icy, winter Sophie, on the ground, Wind holding her, icy asphalt in a Parisian street in winter, bike on the road, a few bystanders in the background down the street looking worried.